-- 9.1 Before commencing any formal dispute resolution process, the Councillors who are parties to an interpersonal dispute or allegation of a contravention of the Code undertake to use their best endeavours to resolve the matter in a courteous and respectful manner between themselves.
-Where, after these endeavours have been exhausted, the matter remains unresolved, the parties may resort to any or all of Council's three phase dispute resolution process. - 9.2 Council's three phase dispute resolution process involves: - 9.2.1 direct negotiation between the parties to the allegation with the Mayor in attendance to provide guidance; and/or - 9.2.2 external mediation by an independent mediator engaged by the Chief Executive Officer; and/or

-- 9.2.3 internal arbitration involving an independent arbiter, subject to approval of the Principal Councillor Conduct Registrar. - 9.3 The two initial phases are not mandatory and are intended to provide an informal means of resolving interpersonal disputes between Councillors and allegations of contraventions of this Code.
-A Councillor may decline to participate in either of the two initial phases without consequence. - 9.4 The third phase is available only in respect of an alleged contravention of the Standards of Conduct.
+- 9.0.1 Before commencing any formal dispute resolution process, the Councillors who are parties to an interpersonal dispute or allegation of a contravention of the Code undertake to use their best endeavours to resolve the matter in a courteous and respectful manner between themselves.
+Where, after these endeavours have been exhausted, the matter remains unresolved, the parties may resort to any or all of Council's three phase dispute resolution process. - 9.0.2 Council's three phase dispute resolution process involves: - direct negotiation between the parties to the allegation with the Mayor in attendance to provide guidance; and/or - external mediation by an independent mediator engaged by the Chief Executive Officer; and/or - o internal arbitration involving an independent arbiter, subject to approval of the Principal Councillor Conduct Registrar. - 9.0.2 The two initial phases are not mandatory and are intended to provide an informal means of resolving interpersonal disputes between Councillors and allegations of contraventions of this Code.
+A Councillor may decline to participate in either of the two initial phases without consequence. - 9.0.3 The third phase is available only in respect of an alleged contravention of the Standards of Conduct.

-9.5 Phase 1 - Direct negotiation
+9.1 Phase 1 - Direct negotiation